mainmatter/trash-in-treasure-out/text.md

 By now, you're probably aware that at Mainmatter, we like Rust a lot.
 If you aren't: [have a look at our Rust page](https://mainmatter.com/rust-consulting/).
-In this blog post, I'd like to highlight one of my favourite traitsof Rust (yes pun intended): its focus on _correctness_.
+In this blog post, I'd like to highlight one of my favourite traits of Rust (yes pun intended): its focus on _correctness_.
 Rust has a very expressive type system that lets you offload many checks to the compiler: it supports generics, data-carrying enums, closures, visibility specifiers, _explicit_ conversions and